kckecheng/cheatsheets/k8s/k8s.rst

 Deployment pitfalls - 1
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Not sure what is going on actually, a werid issue is hit:
+Not sure what is going on actually, a weird issue is hit:

 - The Kubernetes is deployed successfully;
 - Deployment and service can be created successfully;